Climate zone: tropics

 hours of sunshine per day rainy days per month Precipitation in mm/day Relative humidity in % Water temperature Absolute humidity in g/m³ (approx.)

-In the years 1990 to 2016 there were only these 2 weather stations in the whole country, which reported continuous temperature values (Noumea, Koumac).
+In the years 1990 to 2019 there were only these 1 weather stations in the whole country, which reported continuous temperature values (Noumea).
 From these weather reports we have created a long-term development that shows the monthly average temperatures.
-The hottest month in this entire period was Februar 1996 with 27.9 °C. Juli 1994 was the coldest month with an average temperature of 19.1 °C.
+The hottest month in this entire period was 1996 with 28.3 °C. 1994 was the coldest month with an average temperature of 18.7 °C.

-The average annual temperature was about 23.1 °C in the years after 1990 and about 23.4 °C in the last years before 2016.
-So over the past 27 years it has only increased by a minimal 0.3 °C. This trend only applies to the selected 2 weather stations in New Caledonia.
+The average annual temperature was about 22.9 °C in the years after 1990 and about 23.5 °C in the last years before 2019.
+It has therefore increased only slightly by about 0.6 °C over the past 30 years.
+This trend only applies to the selected 1 weather stations in New Caledonia.
 A considerably more comprehensive evaluation of the global warming

 has been provided separately.